 Transportation Of Drugs Laws In New Hampshire

-You are guilty of Transportation of Drugs if you drive on a New Hampshire public way while knowingly having in your possession or in any part of the vehicle a controlled drug.
-Transportation of Drugs is a Misdemeanor and carries a mandatory 60 day loss of license.
-Further, Transportation of a Controlled Drug qualifies as a “major” motor vehicle conviction for Habitual Offender purposes and carries six demerit points towards license loss.
+Transportation of drugs is a misdemeanor and carries a mandatory 60-day loss of license.
+Further, transportation of a controlled drug qualifies as a “major” motor vehicle conviction for habitual offender purposes and carries six demerit points toward license loss.

 Our telephone number is: 978-314-4950